CDCgov/Mira/README.md

 There are two types of deployment to run this pipeline:

-- **Local:** Run the backend and frontend on the host machine, and the Nextflow pipeline runs in Docker.
+- **Local:** Run the backend and frontend on the host, and the Nextflow pipeline runs in Docker.
-- **Docker Compose:** Run the full application stack in containers.
+- **Docker + Compose:** Run the full application stack in containers.

 ## Project Structure